marcoalopez/marcoalopez.github.io/Resume_source.md

 - [GrainSizeTools](http://marcoalopez.github.io/GrainSizeTools/): A free and open-source Python script for estimating the grain size from thin sections
 - [PyRockWave](https://marcoalopez.github.io/PyRockWave/): Python codes for modelling elastic properties and seismic velocities in rocks (**in active development**!)
+- [FTIRkit](https://github.com/marcoalopez/FTIRkit): A free, open-source Python tool that can be used to estimate crystallographic orientation from FTIR spectra, as well as synthesize FTIR spectra along principal orientations from a set of randomly oriented grain spectra.

 ---

 ## **Participation in Research Projects**

 - **From 2025 to today**: [Deep Earth’s Oxygen recycling at subduction Zones (OZ)](https://doi.org/10.3030/101088573). **Grant agreement ID**: 101088573. **Funded under**: HORIZON 1.1 - European Research Council (ERC). **PI**: José Alberto Padrón Navarta. **Host institution:** IACT-CSIC. **Dates**: 12/2023 – 11/2028. **Total cost**: €2.000.000 **Link**: https://doi.org/10.3030/101088573 **Role**: Full-time CSIC researcher contract.

+- **From 2024 to present**: I have been an active ESRF user for over the last three years both as ==principal investigator== eith the Chlorite project (beamline ID06-LVP (C05), proposal ID: ES-1955) and as participant (3 proposals, proposal IDs: ES-1816, ES-1624, ES-1434).

 - **From 2022 to 2023**:[OUTCROP project: From the L**o**wer Cr**u**st to the man**t**le: elasti**c** p**rop**erties, anisotropy, and water content of the Cabo Ortegal complex](https://marcoalopez.github.io/OUTCROPproject/). **Grant agreement ID**: SV-PA-21-AYUD/2021/57163. **Funded under**: Plan de Ciencia, Tecnología e Innovacion 2018-2022 Asturias, [Programa “In Itineras”](https://sede.asturias.es/-/dboid-6269000059309988007573). **PI**: Marco A. Lopez-Sanchez. **Host institution:** Department of Geology, University of Oviedo. **Dates**: 12/2021 – 12/2023. **Total cost**: €166.000 **Role**: ==Principal investigator==.